MaiRR/Inspyre/README.md

 where `ID` is your application id and the `KEY`s are the keys you set up.

 2. Bing API
 We use the Bing API to get pcitures which we use for our background.
-To get a key..

 3. Poem API
 We use the Poem API to generate a random poem on the user's page in order to inspire them.
 No key is necessary, just a get request [request](https://www.poemist.com/api/v1/randompoems), location is at [here](https://poemist.github.io/poemist-apidoc/#misc-services)